|

 and the group-penned 'Workin' for the Man' are thumping rockers,

-the album's release the band underwent an ongoing series of personnel
+Following the album's release the band underwent an ongoing series

-changes that saw Bertucci, Cotterili and McPherson all quit.
+of personnel changes that saw Bertucci, Cotterili and McPherson

-With replacements the band struggled on for three more years,
+all quit.
+With replacements the band struggled on for three more

 They also released one final non-LP single - 1974's 'Goddess